 Penn State University Combined Heat and Power Expansion

-To address continued campus growth, and increased steam demand, Pennsylvania State University wanted to add a new combined heat and power unit to their West Campus Steam Plant.
+To address continued campus growth and increased steam demand, Pennsylvania State University sought to add a new combined heat and power unit to their West Campus Steam Plant.

 University Park, PA